 Depending on Jesus to receive us –

-Without Jesus paying the price for sin, this whole project of man being made
+Without Jesus paying the price for our sin, this whole project of God making man

-opposite, but now that Jesus has been sacrificed and forgiven us, He has
+opposite of God, but now that Jesus has been sacrificed and forgiven us, the connection

-reestablished the connection between God and man while retaining the knowledge
+reestablished between God and man for those who come to Him, while retaining the knowledge

-of sin, and he also has learned humility, being accepted by God without
+of sin, and he also has learned humility through God's acceptance of him without

-a means of relating to Him, but Christians don’t have that.
+a means of relating to Him, but Christians don’t have that luxury.
 We have nothing

 of our own that we use to achieve His favor; instead, we use God’s ability,